pravin006/ecommerce/README.md

-This is a Django, React application that uses Postgres as its database.
+This is a Django, React e-commerce application that uses Postgres as its database.
 Please follow the instructions below to set up and run the application on your local machine.

 ## Features
-Top reviewed products carousel
+Top rated products carousel
 Product pagination
 Product search feature

 Product reviews and ratings

-Admin Product, User, Order management
+Admin Services to:
+Create, delete, update Products
+Edit, delete Users
+Update existing Orders

 Shopping cart with checkout process
 PayPal / credit card integration

 ## Prerequisites